Lorenzo Ghiberti: Later life, family, and death

 By 1417 Lorenzo Ghiberti was married to Marsila, the 16- year-old daughter of Bartolommeo di Lucca, a worthy comb-maker.
 Together they had two sons.
-In 1417 they had Tommaso Ghiberti, and a year later they had Vittorio Ghiberti.
+In 1417, they had Tommaso Ghiberti, and a year later they had Vittorio Ghiberti.
 Ghiberti was wealthier than most of his contemporary artists, with his success bringing him great financial rewards.
 A surviving tax return of 1427 shows he owned a considerable amount of land both in Florence and outside the city.
 He also had a substantial amount of money invested in government bonds to his credit.
 Over the years, his real estate and monetary holdings continued to grow.
 While in Florence, Ghiberti, aged seventy-five, succumbed to a fever of unknown cause and was buried in the Basilica di Santa Croce on December 1, 1455.

 Vittorio followed in his father's footsteps as a goldsmith and bronze-caster, but never rose to great fame.
-Later, he had a son in which he named Buonaccorso who followed the (grand)paternal art.
+Later, he had a son whom he named Buonaccorso, who followed the (grand)paternal art.
 However, Buonaccorso had a different spin on his grandfather's work, with his metal castings taking the form of artillery and cannonballs.
 His manufacture of these weapons made him famous, mainly for supplying the wars of Sarzana and Pisa.
 Vittorio shares the burial spot in the Santa Croce with his father.
-Their gravestone mentions them both, with its inscription honoring Lorenzo's Battistero doors design, and Vittorio's ornamental work on Andrea da Pisa's doors (in addition to 'being a very worthy aid' to his father).
+Their gravestone mentions them both, with its inscription honouring Lorenzo's Battistero doors design, and Vittorio's ornamental work on Andrea da Pisa's doors (in addition to 'being a very worthy aid' to his father).

 Tommaso did join his father's business, helping as a collaborator with Lorenzo's assistants.
-After his father's death it is unknown if he continued in the business, as he is not mentioned in any of the documents after 1447.
+After his father's death, it is unknown if he continued in the business, as he is not mentioned in any of the documents after 1447.